 Creates an optical module file with the FITS table for a mirror system.
-The filename keyword defines the output file.
+The filename keyword defines the name of the output file.
 If it is not given then the output will be placed in a file by name of 'om_abc_nnn.fits' where nnn is a serial number updated relative to the already existing files of that kind.